Cacao pur 100 % cérémoniel

 Dopamine - Gives feelings of motivation and pleasure.
 Cacao also has MOA inhibitors that inhibit reuptake of dopamine.

-Due to these molecules and many others, when you drink ceremonial cacao you may feel expansive, blissful, connected to self and/or others, inspired, connected to your intuition & vision, connected to spirit, grounded, emotions arise, and the movement of stuck energy.
-You can also experience increased blood flow, mood elevation, and a more expanded state of consciousness.
-Cacao is a vasodilator, meaning your blood vessels and muscular systems relax.
-When working with ceremonial doses of cacao, blood flow can increase by up to 30%, meaning that more blood (life force energy) is moving through your body and nourishing all of your systems.
+Due to these molecules and many others, when you drink ceremonial cacao you may feel expansive, blissful, connected to self and/or others, inspired, connected to your intuition & vision, connected to spirit, grounded, you may have emotions arise, and you may experience the movement of stuck energy.
+Gives the perception of time slowing down.

 Not sure where to start with cacao?